Verona The Veneto, Italy Travel Guide

 Visit Milan for fashion and design, or Lake Garda for scenic beauty.

-Verona's central location positions it as a logical base for northern Italian exploration.
+Verona's central location positions it to be a logical base for northern Italian exploration.

-Consider revisiting Verona in a different season for a fresh perspective.
+Consider revisiting Verona at a different time of year for a fresh perspective.

-If you visited in summer, experience the festive Christmas markets in winter.
+If you visited in summer, experience the holiday Christmas markets in winter.

 If you explored in spring, return in summer for the famous Opera Festival.

-A return trip might concentrate on Valpolicella wineries or exploring the Lessinian mountains.
+A return trip might are experts in Valpolicella wineries or exploring the Lessinian mountains.

 Each visit to Verona has the promise of new findings and connections.